Polish Development Fund: Activity of the Polish Development Fund

 The Polish Development Fund also invests through its subsidiaries.
 PFR Ventures is a fund management company that invests in venture capital and private equity funds together with private investors, business angels and corporations.

 In 2023, 137 out of 438 transactions on the Polish startup market are investments with the participation of the PFR Ventures fund, which represents approximately 25% of investments in innovative companies.

 Another subsidiary, PFR TFI, manages two foreign expansion funds that co-finance foreign investments by Polish companies: Fundusz Ekspansji Zagranicznej (the Polish International Development Fund) FIZ AN and Fundusz Ekspansji Zagranicznej 2 (the Polish International Development Fund 2) FIZ AN 2.

 In 2024, the Polish Development Fund made its first investment in Ukraine, financing the expansion of the Euvic Group IT consortium.
 Half of the capital for the investment will be provided by the Polish Development Fund through the FEZ2 fund managed by PFR TFI, which will lend $2.5 million to Euvic.

 The Polish Development Fund manages the record keeping and administration system of the Employee Capital Plans (pl.
-Pracownicze Plany Kapitałowe, PPK)- a voluntary, universal pension savings scheme.
+Pracownicze Plany Kapitałowe, PPK) - a voluntary, universal pension savings scheme.
 Through its subsidiary, PFR Portal PPK, it operates a dedicated internet portal with information on PPK.

 The Polish Development Fund's activities also include the development of innovation and support for increasing the level of digitalisation in companies and local authorities, as well as support for the creation and development of start-ups.

+Strategy for 2026-2030

+According to the Strategy of the Polish Development Fund Capital Group for 2026-2030, announced on December 10, 2025, the priority areas of PFR include: